+^{} Final Maturity.

+\$ Term Bonds maturing on [] yield% per annum, subject to mandator following years and in the following princip March/September] 1, at% per annum to y redemption on March 1 and September 1 of the bal amounts:

+Year Principal Amount

 Final Maturity.

-yield% per annum, subject to mandatory following years and in the following principa [arch/September] 1, at% per annum to redemption on March 1 and September 1 of the l amounts:
+\$ Term Bonds maturing on [I yield% per annum, subject to mandator following years and in the following princip March/September] 1, at% per annum to y redemption on March 1 and September 1 of the pal amounts:

 Year Principal Amount

-·· ·

-Final Maturity. •

-\$ Term Bonds maturing on [M yield% per annum, subject to mandatory following years and in the following principal arch/September] 1, at% per annum to redemption on March 1 and September 1 of the l amounts:

-Year Principal Amount

 ·

 Final Maturity.

-\$ Term Bonds maturing on [Myield% per annum, subject to mandatory following years and in the following principal arch/September] 1, at% per annum to redemption on March 1 and September 1 of the l amounts:
+\$ Term Bonds maturing on [I yield% per annum, subject to mandator, following years and in the following princip March/September] 1, at% per annum to y redemption on March 1 and September 1 of the sal amounts:

 Year Principal Amount

 -

 Final Maturity.

-\$ Term Bonds maturing on [Mayield% per annum, subject to mandatory following years and in the following principal arch/September] 1, at% per annum to redemption on March 1 and September 1 of the amounts:
+\$ Term Bonds maturing on [N yield% per annum, subject to mandator following years and in the following princip March/September] 1, at% per annum to y redemption on March 1 and September 1 of the al amounts:

 Year Principal Amount

 Final Maturity.

-yield% per Term Bonds maturing on [Mar- annum, subject to mandatory re s and in the following principal a ch/September] 1, at% per annum to demption on March 1 and September 1 of the mounts:
+\$ Term Bonds maturing on [March yield% per annum, subject to mandatory redefollowing years and in the following principal am

 Year Principal Amount

-Final Matur ity.
+Final Maturity.

-GOOD FAITI I DEPOSIT
+GOOD FAITH DEPOSIT

-• 1 Notice of David Calarys and the state of t

-issuer of a cas hundred fifty hier's or certified check or a win Il Notice of Bond Sale, we are the authorized re transfer in the amount of one million eight (\$1,850,000.00) with respect to this bid as d Sale.
+In accordance with the attached Official issuer of a cashier's or certified check or a wire hundred fifty thousand and 00/100th Dollars (described in the attached Official Notice of Bond (\$1,850,000.00) with respect to this bid as

-MISCELLAN EOUS ·
+MISCELLANEOUS

-attached Offici Statement relat underwriters or al Notice of Bond Sale.
-Rec- cing to the Series 2016 Bonds in member of the account or joint be nditions not expressly stated herein or in the eipt and review of the Preliminary Official is hereby acknowledged.
-The names of the bidding account, if any, who are associated for ow or on a separate sheet attached hereto.
+This proposal is not subject to any condattached Official Notice of Bond Sale.
+Receivatement relating to the Series 2016 Bonds is underwriters or member of the account or joint by the purpose of this Proposal are listed either below s hereby acknowledged.
+The names of the idding account, if any, who are associated for

-FRUTH IN BO ONDING STATEMENT
+TRUTH IN BONDING STATEMENT

-Official Confinence Official Notice Correcting any The City may mation of Bid Form the Truth in of Bond Sale as Exhibit B. The inconsistencies or inaccuracies s er must complete, sign and deliver with this a Bonding Statement which is attached to the city reserves the right to assist the bidder in set forth in such Truth in Bonding Statement.
-Accuracies relating to such Statement and any l not adversely affect the bid.
+Prior to an award, the successful bidder Official Confirmation of Bid Form the Truth in Official Notice of Bond Sale as Exhibit B. The correcting any inconsistencies or inaccuracies so The City may waive any inconsistencies or inaccuracies shall City reserves the right to assist the bidder in et forth in such Truth in Bonding Statement. ccuracies relating to such Statement and any

-Senior N Manager:
+Senior Manager:

-Address : ·
+Address:

-State:
+City: State: •

-zed Signature:
+Authorized Signature: ·

-Name:
+Drintad Nama: